msusur/krypto-lottery/README.md

 Krypto-Lottery
 =====

 A basic lottery game implementation on Ethereum blockchain.
-Lotteries are heavily regulated by the governments, and aim of this project is to show people how easily you can build a lottery system on blockchain without trusting anyone and spending millions of dollars for building a secure system.
+Lotteries are heavily regulated by the governments, and aim of this project is to show people how easily you can build a lottery system on blockchain without trusting anyone and without spending millions of dollars for building a secure system.

 ## How does it work?
 You need to deploy the [KriptoLottery](./contracts/KriptoLottery.sol) contract to an Ethereum network then you'll have the following features;